-(3) Whether the owner or operator took the appropriate remedial action.
+(4) Whether the owner or operator took the appropriate remedial action.

-(4) Whether the event was due to the owner's or operator's negligent or intentional operation.
-For the Department to find that an incident of excess emissions was not due to the owner's or operator's negligent or intentional operation, the Department may ask the owner or operator to demonstrate that all of the following conditions were met:
+(5) Whether the event was due to the owner's or operator's negligent or intentional operation.
+For DEQ to find that an incident of excess emissions was not due to the owner's or operator's negligent or intentional operation, DEQ may ask the owner or operator to demonstrate that all of the following conditions were met:

 (a) The process or handling equipment and the air pollution control equipment were at all times maintained and operated in a manner consistent with good practice for minimizing emissions;